 Featured images, also known as post thumbnails, are an important part of many websites.

-As an important part of your WordPress blog or website, you’ll want to make sure your featured images look good and represent your brand.
+As an important part of your WordPress blog, you’ll want to make sure your featured images look good and represent your brand.

-With that in mind, at some point you may need to bulk edit your featured images in WordPress.
-For example, you might install a new WordPress theme and decide to design new featured images that better compliment your new theme.
+With that in mind, at some point, you may need to bulk edit your featured images in WordPress.
+For example, you might install a new WordPress theme and decide to design new featured images that better complement your new theme.

 You can change the featured image for an individual page or post in the standard WordPress editor.
 However, changing the featured image for lots of different pages and posts can be frustrating and time-consuming.

-With that in mind, let’s see how you can bulk edit featured images in WordPress.
+Having said that, let’s see how you can bulk-edit featured images in WordPress.

 How to Bulk Edit Featured Images in WordPress